constructive-symmetry/constructive-symmetry/A001_A_Tour_of_the_Museum_of_Fractions/A001_A_Tour_of_the_Stern-Brocot_tree__a_Museum_of_Fractions.md

     However, in the context of boundary fractions on the Stern-Brocot tree, it works to equate infinity with the pseudofraction 1/0.
 This equivalence might not work out nicely in other contexts.
 One or both the concepts of 1/0 and infinity may fail to make any sense in other contexts.
 Even if they both make sense, they may or may not correspond to each other.

-    Once we get to adding fractions, we will see that the usual addition rule cannot be used to add a pseudofraction 1/0 to any other fraction, because there is no way to expand the pseudofraction 1/0 so that it can be written in like terms with another fraction, because expanding the pseudofraction 1/0 will always leave zero in the denominator.
+    While we can take the mediant of the pseudofraction 1/0 and another fraction,  we cannot properly add the pseudofraction 1/0 to any other fraction.
+Expanding 1/0 will always leave zero in the denominator, thus it is impossible to write 1/0 in like terms with any fraction.

 [^mediant]:
     The mediant is sometimes known as "the wrong way to add fractions".
 While the mediant is certainly not addition, the mediant is not inherently _wrong_: rather, when used in appropriate contexts, the mediant is _useful_.